DCZYewen/Python-Silk-Module/README.md

 License
 -------

-pybind11 is provided under a BSD-style license that can be found in the LICENSE file.
-By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.
+All the licenses are in the LICENSE file.
+This project is also released under BSD lisence.

 [`cibuildwheel`]:          https://cibuildwheel.readthedocs.io